-For the fourth year, the Zero Robotics tournament will turn the Station into a gaming arena for ESA's member states* upper secondary-school pupils.
+For the fifth year, the Zero Robotics tournament will turn the Station into a gaming arena for ESA's member states* upper secondary-school students.
 The competition challenges youngsters to write instructions that control volleyball-sized satellites through a virtual field mined with obstacles.

 The Spheres − short for Synchronised Position Hold, Engage, Reorient, Experimental Satellites – obey remote commands and can hover around the weightless Station using their own power, propulsion and navigation.

 The tournament is not only about writing a computer code.
 Participants must solve problems, apply their maths and physics knowledge and work in teams to achieve success.

 European contenders should start working now on self-developed software and plan their strategy for the competition, ready for when the final details of the mission are unveiled on the 10th of September.

 The contest starts with online simulations of increasing difficulty.
 Competitors can create and visualise their code to get ready for the game from a dedicated web browser and free of charge.

 After playing against other teams in simulation rounds to build the highest scores, finalists will see their commands ruling the Spheres on the Space Station.